Actindo-AG/Documentation/POS/Integration/07a_ManageProductOptions.md

     When creating the product for the product option, do the following:
     - Assign the product to the *Product options* attribute set.

 2. Transfer this product to the *Omni-Channel* module.
-It is recommended to do this individual for each product option product, so that you are able to assign the new offer directly to the correct attribute set.
+It is recommended to do this individually for each product option product, so that you can assign the new offer directly to the correct attribute set.
 For detailed information, see [Create an offer from a PIM product](../../Channels/Operation/01_ManageOffers.md#create-an-offer-from-a-pim-product).
     When creating the offer from a PIM product, note the following:
     - In the *Connection* drop-down list, select the store for which you want to offer the product option product.
     - Assign the product option product directly to the *Offer option set for POS store "Name of the store"* in the *Map attribute sets* section of the "Review and finalize" wizard step.